What is the Roanoke Conference?

 The Roanoke has achieved that growth by successfully cultivating an inclusive and friendly atmosphere, attracting respected speakers to participate in panels addressing key issues on the horizon, hosting the state-wide College Republicans annual meeting and recruiting some of our nation’s most sought-after political voices to deliver the keynote at the conference’s signature Saturday evening gala dinner.

 With that formula, conference attendance has steadily risen year after year, beginning with 265 in the inaugural year of 2010 to nearly 600 in 2015, and it continues to grow.
-The Roanoke anticipates that as many as 600 or more will crowd into Ocean Shores for the three-day conference as we regroup and reflect on the 2017 election and the upcoming year of 2018.
+The Roanoke anticipates that as many as 600 or more will crowd into Ocean Shores for the three-day conference as we regroup and look ahead at the 2020 election and legislative session.

 The Roanoke Name